 If the needs of a person with dementia don't fit the local authority's eligibility criteria, that person is expected to fund their own care.
 This is also something that can be determined by the financial assessment.
 The local authority can provide information on local care agencies to people paying for their own care.
 The social services can also still provide a community care assessment; they cannot refuse just because someone is self-funding.
 This assessment can help someone understand what level of support they need.

 There may be other local community groups and charities that can help, or provide information about where to go for support or to get care.
-Some specialist charities and foundations may offer grants, especially occupational ones such as those serving in the armed forces.
+Some specialist charities and foundations may offer grants, especially occupational ones such as those serving the armed forces.

 Care home fees